-- The Student Equity Program provides direct supportive services to empower students experiencing insecurities related to food, housing, transportation, textbooks, and shower access.
-We recognize that students who struggle meeting their basic needs are also at an academic and economic disadvantage, creating barriers to academic success and wellness.
-We strive to remove barriers that affect IVC students' access to education, degree and certificate completion, successful completion of developmental math and English courses, and the ability to transfer to a university.
-Contact: 760.355.5736 or 760.355.5733 - The Student Equity Program also houses IVC's Homeless Liaison, who provides direct services, campus, and community referrals to students experiencing homelessness as defined by the McKinney-Vento Act.
-Contact: 760.355.5736
+- students' access to education, degree and certificate completion, successful completion of developmental math and English courses, and the ability to transfer to a university.
+Contact: 760.355.5736 or 760.355.5733 Building 100. - The Student Equity Program also houses IVC's Homeless Liaison, who provides direct services, campus, and community referrals to students experiencing homelessness as defined by the McKinney-Vento Act.
+Contact: 760.355.5736 Building 100.